Tourism Management

 A challenge is a form of education in which students, together with lecturers and professionals from the field, work on issues from the world around us.
 These are mostly real-world issues in society for which they develop solutions, aiming to improve the travel industry.

-• Year 2: In semester 3: two tourism projects and in semester 4: challenge, exchange or placement.
+• In semester 3: two tourism challenges

-The ground rules are as follows:
+The building blocks / The basics / The ground rules are as follows:

-• You may do one minor of one semester.
+• You will do one graduation project

 Placement

+You will go on a placement of a minimum of twenty weeks.
 During your placement, you will gain practical experience, discover what suits you best and prepare yourself for a job in the tourism and recreation field.
 The programme has an extensive national and international network, offering a wide choice of placements, both at home and abroad.
 You can make use of this network or look for a suitable placement yourself.
 The student affairs team will support you in your search for a placement.

 Do you think 20 weeks is not enough in terms of a placement?
 You can also choose to do several placements during your studies.